Creating and managing custom entity types

 To create a custom entity type, on the Custom Entity Types page, click Create Custom Entity Type.

-The dataset details and pipeline details pages also contain a Create Custom Entity Type option.
+The dataset details page also contains a Create Custom Entity Type option.

 After you configure the entity type: